-Avoiding, which is avoidance tactics, suitable for solving trivial problems, or if the costs incurred for confrontation far higher than the benefits gained.
+Avoiding, which is avoidance tactics, suitable for solving trial problems, or if the costs incurred for confrontation far higher than the benefits gained.
 This style is not suitable for solving the difficult problems.
 This style can be used if we face a confusing or ambiguous situation.

-Compromising, this style places a person in a moderate position, which equally blends between his own interests and the interests of others.
-This is the approach of giving and receiving approaches from the parties involved.
+between his own interests and the interests of others.
+This is a person of giving and receiving approaches from the parties involved.
 Compromising is suitable for dealing with the issues involving parties with different goals but have the same power.